Srimant77/Merchandise-Trade-and-Employment-Statistics-of-India/README.md

 ## 📄 License

 This project utilizes data under the **Government Open Data License (GODL)**.
-The code and analysis within this repository are open for adaptation and use.
+The code and analysis within this repository are open for adaptation and use under the MIT License